nodejs/node-eps/002-es6-modules.md

 });
 Object.freeze(module);
 ```

+It is recommended going forward that developers not rely on the file extensions
+in packages they do not control.

+### 5.1.2.
+Ecosystem Concerns

 Concerns of ecosystem damage when using a new file extension were considered as
 well.
 Firewall rules and server scripts using `*.js` as the detection mechanism